nikolay-pshenichny/Resume/resume.md

 Design and development of a consumption accounting and billing solution for energy distribution market.

- - Gathered business requirements and participated in creation of the technical specifications document;
+ - Gathered business requirements and participated in creation of a technical specifications document;
  - Participated in design and development of the software solution;

 Owned design and development of the reports generation tool and its integration library.

  - Simplified reports development, generation and integration with the main software solution.

 _Languages, tools and technologies summary_:
 C++, Embarcadero RAD Studio (C++ Builder), ODAC, DevExpress VCL, Oracle 9i/11g, PL/SQL, Subversion